ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

-# Hiding Secrets in ECS Task Definition
+# Hiding Secrets in ECS Task Definitions

 Where secrets are stored in plain text in the ECS task definitions, these secrets should be moved into Secrets Manager and referenced as a secrets instead, so it does not get populated as plain text.
 This work is necessary as there is a security vulnerability in exposing secrets in task definitions.